The Redwood Holiness Church

 The families included in that early holiness group were, "Davidson, Dodson, Crain, Burkey, Stailey, Armstrong, Willoughby, Lowe, Motley, Spencer, Houck, Shimp and Bass."

-According to early minutes, a business meeting was held November 28, 1925 and a committee was formed to oversee building a permanent home for their worship services.
+A business meeting was held November 28, 1925 and a committee was formed to oversee building a permanent home for their worship services.
 Officers were chosen with Hugh Willoughby as chairman, Olive Willoughby as Secretary/Treasurer and trustees were A.R.
 Motley, Hugh Willoughby and L.A.
 Davidson.

 Hugh Willoughby served as the first pastor and in 1951 a building was moved in east of the church for a parsonage and a well was drilled.